From $220 (INCL GST) for email version

 The Trust deed also provides for Additional General Beneficiaries.
 These are Beneficiaries (persons or companies) who are not related to the Nominated Beneficiaries, so are not included in the pool of General Beneficiaries (as defined above).
 Persons or companies related to Additional General Beneficiaries are not included in the pool of General Beneficiaries.

-How is a Trustee Changed?
+How is a Trustee in a Family Trust changed?

 The existing Trustee may resign or be removed.
 If by resignation it can be verbal or in writing (in writing is preferable).